-- Coloured vinyl ~ needs to show up against spoons.
+- Colored vinyl ~ needs to show up against spoons.

 - Ribbon to make some bows.

-- A way to cut it out ~ I used my Scan N Cut but any electronic cutting machine or even scissors will be fine.
+- A way to cut it out ~ I used my Scan N Cut but a Cricut or any electronic cutting machine or even scissors will be fine.